-Rabbi Jan Rosenberg has been actively involved in the Messianic Jewish movement for over 35 years.
+Rabbi Jan Rosenberg, has been actively involved in the Messianic Jewish movement for well over 40 years.
 On January 6, 1993, he and his wife Marlene came to Beth Zion with a wide range of ministry experience including 16 years as members of the internationally known Messianic singing group, Kol Simcha (Hebrew for Sound of Joy).
 They were also members of Congregation Beth Yeshua in Philadelphia, PA for nearly 20 years, serving in various leadership capacities.

 Jan was born and raised in a Conservative Jewish home in northern New Jersey.
 In his high school years, he and his brothers began to move towards a more observant Jewish lifestyle.